anmols97/anmols97.github.io/README.md

 # Portfolio with Modern React

-A production-ready, Raycast-inspired portfolio built with React 18, TypeScript, and modern CSS-in-JS patterns.
-Features comprehensive theming, dark/light mode switching, and a polished development workflow.
+This portfolio is built with React 18, TypeScript, and modern CSS-in-JS patterns.
+It features comprehensive theming, dark/light mode switching, and a polished development workflow.

 ## Quick Start